bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Verifying a share creation transaction

-To verify the status of the share creation using Bitmark-CLI:
+To verify the status of the share creation using Bitmark CLI:

   ```shell
     $ bitmark-cli -n <network> \